ryanatkn/earbetter/README.md

 and you'll get a ★ when you reach 0 across four runs of the level.

-When a sequence is two notes long, it trains individual intervals, and longer sequences train a combination of relative pitch and memory.
+When a sequence is two notes long, it trains individual intervals, and longer sequences train a combination of relative pitch and working memory.

-It's limited but supports a decent range of ear training challenges and there's room to add more capabilities.
+It's limited but supports a decent range of ear training challenges and there's room to add more capabilities. (if you have ideas please share!)
 In the level creator, you can click the "import" button to get copy-pastable data as text that you can share with others.